 Until I stumbled upon this little gem:

 Secret Shield comes in two sizes, 1 oz. & 2 oz., for $12 & $20, respectively.
-I started with the smaller size in the summer of 2011, and am now on my second 2 oz. container.
-Each lasts you at least a whole season, and you really do get your money’s worth for the product.
+I started with the smaller size in the summer of 2011, and have been using the product consistently EVER.
+SINCE.
+That’s 7 years.
+Each 2 oz. bar lasts you at least a whole season, and you really do get your money’s worth for the product.

 If you are like me, dreading dressing for this heatwave & need some relief, I urge you to try this product.
 It’s the answer to my summertime prayers.
 While this post may not have been the most glamorous one I’ve ever written, if I can help even one of my curvy sistas shed the biker shorts & pull out her prettiest dresses this summer, I have done my job.